 Mix in your blender then stash in a Thermos so you have it available right after class.

 2 handfuls (1 cup) of crushed whole grain crackers

 Add mustard or pickle relish for a bit more flavor, but be aware that these can up your sodium intake for the day.

 1 c chopped vegetables — consider spinach, onions, mushrooms and peppers

 Scramble and serve!

 3/4 cup of diced sweet potato

 Saute with olive oil.

-The easy-to-pack, breakfast-for-dinner and chicken and sweet potato hash recipes have been adapted from this post-workout meals story by Justin Grinnell CSCS to better meet the needs of my clients and other people with Parkinson’s.
+The easy-to-pack, breakfast-for-dinner and chicken and sweet potato hash recipes have been adapted from post-workout meals suggestions from Justin Grinnell, CSCS, to better meet the needs of my clients and other people with Parkinson’s.

 You’ll note that I have focused on recipes without dairy.
 The reason?
-Local Parkinson’s expert and naturopath Dr. Laurie Mischley quotes three studies that identified dairy as a risk factor for developing Parkinson’s, and regularly recommends vegan or dairy-free diets for people who already have Parkinson’s.
+Local Parkinson’s expert and naturopath Dr. Laurie Mischley has identified dairy as a risk factor for developing Parkinson’s, and its progression, and regularly recommends vegan or dairy-free diets for people who already have Parkinson’s.